-It's true: Antivirus programs do slow your computer, sometimes by quite a lot.
+Even though they protect you from viruses and other online threats, antivirus programs can slow down your computer, sometimes by quite a lot.

-Yet we’ve found several antivirus programs with system slowdowns so small that you'll never notice them unless you’re doing something processor-intensive, such as playing a high-end game or rendering video.
+However, we’ve found several antivirus programs with system slowdowns so small that you won’t ever notice them unless you’re doing something very CPU intensive like playing a demanding video game or rendering video footage.

-The lightest paid antivirus program we tested is Bitdefender Total Security, which slowed our test laptop between 7.7 and 17 percent during active scans.
-Bitdefender is also one of our picks for best antivirus overall.
+Of the antivirus programs we tested, the lightest one is ESET Smart Security Premium which slowed our test laptop down by about 12% during active scans.
+ESET is also one of our picks for the best antivirus software overall.

 How we test AV software performance impact

 We used our home-grown Excel benchmark test, which measures how long it takes the CPU to match 20,000 names with 20,000 addresses on a spreadsheet, to gauge system impact.
 For Kaspersky Security Cloud Free, we used a previous version of the same test that ran on OpenOffice.

 We measured system speed before any third-party antivirus program was installed; after an antivirus program was installed, but not during any active scans; during a full scan; and during a quick scan.
 Each test was run three times for each program, and the results averaged.

 The numbers recorded were the completion times of the name-and-address matching tasks.
 Slowdowns were calculated using the pre-installation completion times as baselines and calculating the percentages by which each task increased the amount of time needed to complete the matching task.
 Baselines were taken separately for each program's set of tests.

 |Avast Free Antivirus

 |Bitdefender Total Security